Updated: February 2, 2026

 Workers Comp$22$261

-Note: We based these rates on small businesses with two employees across 79 major industries, focusing on four coverage types: general liability, professional liability/errors and omissions (E&O), workers' comp and business owner's policy.
-Your actual rates will vary based on your specific business factors and location.
+*These rates are for small businesses with two employees across 79 major industries, focusing on general liability, professional liability/errors and omissions (E&O), workers' comp and business owner's policy.
+Your actual rates vary based on your business factors and location.

-Get Matched To Cheap Cleaning Business Insurers
+Get Matched to Cheap Ecommerce Business Insurers

 Select your industry and state to get a customized quote.